Childbirth: Non-pharmaceutical

 Some women prefer to avoid analgesic medication during childbirth.
 Psychological preparation may be beneficial.
 Relaxation techniques, immersion in water, massage, and acupuncture may provide pain relief.
 Acupuncture and relaxation were found to decrease the number of caesarean sections required.
 Immersion in water has been found to relieve pain during the first stage of labour, reduce the need for anaesthesia, and shorten the duration of labour.
-Additionally, water birth is associated with a decreased risk of postpartum hemorrhaging, low Apgar scores, neonatal infections, requirement for neonatal resuscitation, and neonatal admission to intensive care.
+Additionally, water birth is associated with a decreased risk of postpartum haemorrhaging, low Apgar scores, neonatal infections, requirement for neonatal resuscitation, and neonatal admission to intensive care.
 However, there is a higher chance of cord avulsion.

-Most women like to have someone to support them during labour and birth; such as a midwife, nurse, or doula; or a lay person such as the father of the baby, a family member, or a close friend.
-Studies have found that continuous support during labour and delivery reduce the need for medication and a caesarean or operative vaginal delivery, and result in an improved Apgar score for the infant.
+Most women like to have someone to support them during labour and birth, such as a midwife, nurse, or doula; or a lay person, such as the father of the baby, a family member, or a close friend.
+Studies have found that continuous support during labour and delivery reduces the need for medication and a caesarean or operative vaginal delivery, and results in an improved Apgar score for the infant.

 Pharmaceutical

-Different measures for pain control have varying degrees of success and side effects to the woman and her baby.
+Different measures for pain control have varying degrees of success and side effects for the woman and her baby.
 In some countries of Europe, doctors commonly prescribe inhaled nitrous oxide gas for pain control, especially as 53% nitrous oxide, 47% oxygen, known as Entonox; in the UK, midwives may use this gas without a doctor's prescription.
 Opioids such as fentanyl may be used, but if given too close to birth there is a risk of respiratory depression in the infant.

-Popular medical pain control in hospitals include the regional anaesthetics epidurals (EDA), and spinal anaesthesia.
-Epidural analgesia is a generally safe and effective method of relieving pain in labour, but has been associated with longer labour, more operative intervention (particularly instrument delivery), and increases in cost.
+Popular medical pain control in hospitals includes the regional anaesthetics epidurals (EDA), and spinal anaesthesia.
+Epidural analgesia is a generally safe and effective method of relieving pain in labour, but has been associated with longer labour, more operative intervention (particularly instrumental delivery), and cost increases.
 However, a more recent (2017) Cochrane review suggests that the new epidural techniques have no effect on labour time and the use of instruments or the need for C-section deliveries.
 Generally, pain and stress hormones rise throughout labour for women without epidurals, while pain, fear, and stress hormones decrease upon administration of epidural analgesia, but rise again later.

 Medicine administered via epidural can cross the placenta and enter the bloodstream of the fetus.
 Epidural analgesia has no statistically significant impact on the risk of caesarean section, and does not appear to have an immediate effect on neonatal status as determined by Apgar scores.